Justin Rogers (cornerback)

-Justin Rogers (born January 16, 1988) is an American former professional football cornerback.
+Justin Rogers (born January 16, 1988) is an American former professional football player who was a cornerback in the National Football League (NFL) and Canadian Football League (CFL).
 He was selected by the Buffalo Bills in the seventh round of the 2011 NFL draft.
 He played college football for the Richmond Spiders.
 He was also a member of the Houston Texans, Miami Dolphins, Kansas City Chiefs, Washington Redskins and Hamilton Tiger-Cats.